UIBeardcore/Tools/TopologyManagerClient/Readme.md

 ================================================

 ## Version
-This extension is intended for SDL Tridion 2013 SP1.
+This extension is intended for SDL Web 8.
 It was not tested in previous versions

+This extension is **not yet finished** and was not tested in any browsers except Chrome and a bit of FF.

 ## Description
-This extension allows you to do multiple items rename in CME
+This extension allows you to see how css transitions works, and all the other funny stuff (in fact it is a topology manager client for those UI monkeys who does not want to deal with powershell console)

 ## Installation